-- Avoid sticky foods — such as chewing gum, chewy candies, caramel and taffy — that can pull off brackets, bands and wires.
+- Avoid sticky foods — such as chewing gum, chewy candies, caramel and taffy.
+They can pull off brackets, bands and wires.

-- Avoid hard foods — such as ice, hard candies, popcorn and nuts — that can break parts of your braces.
+- Avoid hard or crunchy foods — such as ice, raw carrots, hard candies, popcorn and nuts.
+They can break parts of your braces.